WallStreetMojo

 What are the Rules of Journal Entries?

-Journal is the book of original entry, in which any business transaction is recorded for the very first time and in a chronological manner and there are rules of debit and credit which apply to such recording.
+Journal is the book of original entry, in which any business transaction is recorded for the first time and chronologically.
+There are rules of debit and credit that apply to such recording.
 Such rules vary with the nature of the accounts to be considered in the transaction.

 #1 – Personal Account

-A personal account is that of a person, company, an organization such as a bank, and so on.
+A personal account is that of a person, company, an organization such as a bank, etc.

 #2 – Real Account

-Real Account is the account of tangible and intangible items such as inventory, cash, bank account, plant and machinery and so on
+A Real Account accounts for tangible and intangible items such as inventory, cash, bank account, plant and machinery, and so on.

 • Debit what comes in, Credit what goes out